chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 5) Some strings cannot be converted to integers.
 These will raise a `VauleError` because a bad value was provided.

+### Exercises:

+1. Create a string with an apostrophe, such as: I can't figure out this problem

+2. Create a string with both single and double quotes in the string.

+3. Try to figure out each of the following before typing them in

+{% highlight python %}
+'one plus one is ' + '1' + '1'

+'Na na ' * 8 + 'batman!'

+'I' + 'love' + 'bees'
+{% endhighlight %}

+4. What's wrong with the following example:

+{% highlight python %}
+brothers_age = 21
+my_age = 23
+print("I am " + my_age - brothers_age + " years older than my brother.")
+{% endhighlight %}

 #3 - The `raw_input` Function

 Another `type` in python is the function.
 A function takes in any number of arguments (variables passed into the function) and returns a value.
-You've already seen two functions above, the `int` and `str` functions that take in any type and returns a new variable corresponding to the type you asked for. `print` is similar to a function but without the parentheses.
-In python 3 `print` is actually a function, so if you see `print(some_value)` then you're probably in a python 3 tutorial.
+You've already seen two functions above, the `int` and `str` functions that take in any type and returns a new variable corresponding to the type you asked for.

 The `raw_input(some_string)` function prints the argument you give it and then waits for the user to enter in any code via the keyboard.
 When the user hits enter, `raw_input` then returns the value entered in as a string.